csdavidson/dnd5e_tactician_class/Tactician.md

 At 3rd level, you gain an additional command shout unique to your creed, which does not count against your number of known command shouts.

 **No quarter!**
 You command your allies to strike with extreme prejudice.
-For up to 1 minute or until they take advange of this bonus, affected creatures deal maximum damage with the next weapon attack or cantrip they land on an enemy.
+For up to 1 minute or until they take advantage of this bonus, affected creatures deal maximum damage with the next weapon attack or cantrip they land on an enemy.

 ### Heavy armor proficiency
 *3rd level Dread Conqueror feature*